11 actors who regret their famous movie roles

 Timothée Chalamet – A Rainy Day in New York (2019)

 Timothée Chalamet is one of the few actors who has expressed his regret for working with Woody Allen, as the historical accusations made against the director, by his adopted daughter Dylan Farrow, returned to the center of attention after the #MeToo movement.
-Chalamet said, “I don’t want to profit from my work on the film, and to that end, I’m going to donate my entire salary to three charities: Time’s Up, the LGBT Center of New York and RAINN.”
+Chalamet said: “I do not want to profit from my work on the film and to that end I am donating my entire salary to three charities: Time’s Up, the LGBT Center of New York and RAINN.”
 He apologized for accepting the role and said, “That is not something that I am easily ignorant of today or at any time, and I am truly sorry.
 It is a small gesture and not one that comes close to compensation ”.

 Matt Damon – The Bourne Ultimatum (2007)